TheDjentleman/TheDjentleman.github.io/_posts/draft.md

 There are just a view things to note here:
 - We pass in the signal vector and the sampling rate
 - The way `wave` is passed, the created instance will take *ownership* of the vector
-- Our parameters have exactly the same names as the values of our struct, in this situation, we can initialize the struct by typing `Wavetab { wave, sample_rate }` instead of `Wavetab { wave: wave, sample_rate: sample_rate }` (we will se that in our `from_file` function)
+- Our parameters have exactly the same names as the values of our struct.
+In this situation, we can initialize the struct by typing `Wavetab { wave, sample_rate }` instead of `Wavetab { wave: wave, sample_rate: sample_rate }` (we will see that in our `from_file` function)
 - The last expression in a function that does not end with a `;` will be returned from the function.
 We also could have added the `return` keyword in front the expression.

-In the last section, I've thrown two Rust buzzwords at you: *borrowing* and *ownership*.
+So, in the last section I've thrown two Rust buzzwords at you: *borrowing* and *ownership*.
-Before going through some more code, I want to elaborate a little bit on the concept of ownership in Rust (note that this won't be an extensive review, but much rather a very brief introduction on the topic.
+Before going through some more code, I want to elaborate a little bit on the concept of ownership in Rust (note that this won't be an extensive review, but much rather a brief introduction on the topic.
 For further readings I want to refer to [The Book](https://doc.rust-lang.org/book/second-edition/ch04-00-understanding-ownership.html)).

 What is ownership?
 Well, in short, it is the way memory (and thus (e.g. struct) instances, values ("instances" of primitive types like integers) and references ("pointers")) is handled in Rust.